top of page

 Voting in the United States is regulated by state and managed within each state by voting districts.
 Your ballot will have issues specific to your particular voting district as well as any federal or state issues or offices that apply to you.

-For instance, in a presidential election year every ballot in the United States will include voting choices for President, but you will only vote for U.S. Senator when one or both of your state's U.S. Senators is up for election, and you will only vote for U.S. Representative when your specific district's U.S. Representative is up for election.
+For instance, in a presidential election year every ballot in the United States will include voting choices for President, but you will only vote for U.S. Senator when one of your state's U.S. Senators is up for election.
+Your U.S. Representative is up for election every even numbered year, but there may be different US Representatives for different districts in your state.

 There will likely be a variety of state and local offices and possibly some referendums on your ballot.